commerceguys/intl/README.md

 Implementing the library
 ------------------------
+The base interfaces don't impose setters.
+Extended interfaces (with setters) are provided for (Doctrine, Drupal) entities.

-While the library can be used as-is, most applications will want to store the relevant definitions (currencies, countries, etc) in the database.
+While the library can be used as-is, many applications will want to store parts of the dataset in a database.
 This allows for better performance while giving users the ability to modify and expand the data.
 Taking currencies as an example, a merchant frequently wants to be able to:

 - Define custom currencies.